ryands17/serverless-prisma/README.md

 - node > 10
 - yarn (recommended) or npm
+- Copy/Rename the `.env.example` to `.env` and replace the `DATABASE_URL` with your own credentials.

 ### Commands

+- `yarn db:save`: Run this command at the start of the project to generate the migrations for your Prisma model located in `prisma/schema.prisma`

+- `yarn db:migrate`: Run this command to add your migrations to the database.

 - `yarn dev`: Runs the server in development mode via the `sls offline` command and simulates the entire API on [http://localhost:3000/dev/graphql](http://localhost:3000/dev/graphql) by default.